 2.2 Single-PPG based BP measurement method

-In 2013, a single-PPG-based blood pressure measurement method was first studied based on the relationship between PPG signal, blood pressure, and pulse duration.
+In 2013, a single-PPG-based blood pressure measurement method was first studied based on the relationship between PPG signal, blood pressure, and pulse duration. [??]
 More than 15,000 heartbeats were analyzed, and 21 parameters were used as inputs for the input of the ANN.
 The measurements were superior to the linear regression technique and met the American Standard of the Association for the Advancement of Medical Instrumentation.
 Although it showed excellent results, the experiment was conducted with small data [16].
 An experiment was conducted to classify types of hypertension using PPG signals based on wavelet transform and pre-trained GoogleNet.
 121 data were collected from the Multiparameter Intelligent Monitoring in Intensive Care (MIMIC) database, and ABP and PPG signals were included.
 According to the 7th report of the National Joint Committee, blood pressure was classified into normotension (NT), prehypertension (PHT), and hypertension (HT), with an accuracy of 80.52%, 92.55%, and 82.95% for each [17].
 In a later study, the Multitaper Method (MTM) was used for feature extraction, and SBP-MAE 4.02±2.8 mmHg and DBP-MAE 2.27±1.82 mmHg were obtained using ANN [18].

 3. Proposed Method